Credit: Brandon Barré

 Credit: AVABLU

-Casa Dani brings Andalusian energy to the polished corridors of Westfield Century City.
-Michelin-starred chef Dani GarcĆa crafts a menu that blends traditional Spanish flavors with modern creativity, from oxtail brioche to tuna carpaccio and paella meant for sharing.
+Step into Westfield Century City and suddenly find yourself transported to Andalusia, where sunlit flavors and Michelin-starred flair meet modern design.
+At Casa Dani, chef Dani GarcĆa’s menu blends traditional Spanish flavors with modern creativity, from oxtail brioche to tuna carpaccio and paella.
 The 17,000-square-foot space, designed by Rockwell Group, pairs warm earth tones and artful textures with plush banquettes and an open kitchen.
 There’s even a chic outdoor garden shared with its neighboring Katsuya.
 Whether you’re popping in for the three-course lunch or settling in for an indulgent dinner, Casa Dani makes mall dining feel like a night in Marbella.

 Location: Century City